James Stanford: Urban Art

 Stanford has created site-specific murals that have been accessioned into the permanent archives of the City of Las Vegas and The Neon Museum.

 In 2019, Stanford designed a mural, A Phalanx of Angels Ascending to commemorate the iconic Blue Angel statue that watched over downtown Las Vegas for 61 years from its mid-century perch at the Blue Angel Motel.
 The mural was commissioned by Alison Chambers, the owner of the 705 building, an arts incubator located at 705 North Las Vegas Boulevard.
 The original 16-foot statue was designed by Betty Willis, who also created the famed 'Welcome to Fabulous Las Vegas' sign.
 Stanford's installation is over 2,000 square feet, encompassing all three sides of the building, making it viewable from all angles.
 The 705 building was purchased by the City of Las Vegas in 2021 and was accessioned into the city's permanent art archives in 2022.

 The mural has received critical acclaim.

 In 2020, Stanford created another monumental mural, From the Land Beyond, inspired by the film, The Seventh Voyage of Sinbad (1958).
 The mural was commissioned by the Cultural Corridor Coalition as part of the beautification of downtown Las Vegas through public art projects.

 The vibrant mural spans 154 x 19 square feet and covers the south wall of The Neon Museum's Reed Whipple building which is located across the street from the museum.
-The mural pays homage to early Las Vegas hotels, starting with the Stardust Resort & Casino, which when it opened in 1985 was the largest hotel in the world and it's iconic sign was donated to the Neon Museum when the hotel closed in 2006.
+The mural pays homage to early Las Vegas hotels, starting with the Stardust Resort & Casino, which when it opened in 1985 was the largest hotel in the world and its iconic sign was donated to the Neon Museum when the hotel closed in 2006.
 The artwork includes two large Moai carved from lava rock, which pay tribute to the Stardust's Aku Aku Polynesian restaurant and Tiki Bar.
 Stanford's design also depicts the Dunes' Sultan from the famed hotel and casino, which closed in 1993 making way for the Bellagio, which opened in 1998.

 Rob McCoy, president and chief executive officer of The Neon Museum, stated: "James Stanford's wonderful new mural at the Neon Museum is exciting and visually arresting.
 These are three of the most iconic Las Vegas images - a unique story in the evolution of Las Vegas".
 The mural is sponsored by Dunn-Edwards Paints, Las Vegas Natural History Museum, The Neon Museum, Frankie's Tiki Room, The Bunkers Group and private donors.
 Laura Henkel of ArtCulture PR curated the project.

 The Neon Museum accessioned the film documenting the mural in 2022.